 Gasoline is extremely flammable and is explosive under certain conditions.
 Perform this operation in a well-ventilated area with the engine stopped.
 Do not smoke or allow flames or sparks in the area where gasoline is drained or stored and where the fuel tank is refueled.
-5. Remove the radiator cap and coolant drain bolt at the water pump to drain coolant.
+Remove the bolt and right engine guard.
+Remove the radiator cap and coolant drain bolt at the water pump to drain coolant.